 Both the federal Fair Housing Act and the California Fair Employment and Housing Act direct local governments to make reasonable accommodations (i.e., modifications or exceptions) in their zoning laws and other land use regulations when such accommodations may be necessary to afford disabled persons an equal opportunity to use and enjoy a dwelling.
 For example, it may be reasonable to accommodate requests from persons with disabilities to waive a setback requirement or other standard of the Zoning Ordinance to ensure that homes are accessible for the mobility impaired.
 Whether a particular modification is reasonable depends on the circumstances.

 Per Chapter 17.60 (Reasonable Accommodation) of the Code of Ordinances, it is the policy of Alameda County to provide reasonable accommodation for exemptions in the application of its zoning laws to rules, policies, practices, and procedures for the siting, development, and use of housing, as well as other related residential services and facilities, to persons with disabilities seeking fair access to housing.
-The purpose of this section is to provide a process for making a request for reasonable accommodation to individual persons with disabilities, to be applicable to individual residential units.
+The purpose of this chapter is to provide a process for making a request for reasonable accommodation for individual persons with disabilities, to be applicable to individual residential units.

-As outlined in Section 17.60.020 (Application), any person who requires reasonable accommodation because of a disability in the application of a zoning law which may be acting as a barrier to fair housing opportunities, or any person acting on behalf of or for the benefit of such a person, may request such accommodation on a form to be provided by the planning director.
-Section 17.60.070 (Grounds for Reasonable Accommodation) explains that in making a determination regarding the reasonableness of a requested accommodation, the following factors shall be considered:
+As outlined in Section 17.60.020 (Application), any person who requires reasonable accommodation because of a disability in the application of a zoning law which may be acting as a barrier to fair housing opportunities, or any person acting on behalf of or for the benefit of such a person, may request such accommodation on a form to be provided by the Planning Director.